 In medical imaging, the application of transfer learning has shown promise.
 Tajbakhsh et al. (2020) systematically reviewed the impact of transfer learning in various medical imaging tasks and concluded that, especially in data-scarce scenarios, transfer learning consistently outperformed models trained from scratch.
-Particularly for lung nodule detection, models initialized with weights from models pre-trained on large-scale natural image datasets, such as ImageNet, exhibited superior performance.
+Particularly for lung nodule detection, models initialized with weights from models pretrained on large-scale natural image datasets, such as ImageNet, exhibited superior performance.
 While the synergy between deep learning and transfer learning in medical imaging is clear, the domain specificity of medical data requires careful consideration.
 Not all transfer learning strategies are equally effective [11–13].
 A study pointed out that the effectiveness of transferring layers from pre-trained models diminishes as the difference between the source and target tasks increases.
 This observation underscores the importance of selecting appropriate source tasks and datasets when employing transfer learning for lung nodule detection.
 Moreover, as these automated systems become more prevalent, their integration into clinical workflows also comes under scrutiny.
 A study emphasized the necessity of developing models that not only exhibit high accuracy but are also interpretable and trustworthy for clinicians [14–16].
-This sentiment argued for a synergistic approach, where AI models act as decision-support tools, amplifying the expertise of medical professionals rather than replacing them.
+This sentiment argued for a synergistic approach, where artificial intelligence (AI) models act as decision-support tools, amplifying the expertise of medical professionals rather than replacing them.
 In conclusion, the burgeoning interest in leveraging deep learning and transfer learning for lung cancer detection emerges from a confluence of technological advances and pressing medical needs.
 While the preliminary results are promising, ongoing research, like the present study, is crucial to refine, validate, and eventually translate these techniques into tangible benefits for patients [17–20].

 The primary objective of this work is to investigate the integration of data transfer techniques within deep learning architectures to enhance the accuracy and efficiency of automated lung cancer detection systems, leveraging lung CT scan images to potentially revolutionize early diagnosis and improve patient outcomes.